-Together, through Hand in Hand: a benefit for Hurricane Relief, we raised over $62 million to help those affected by the recent hurricanes.
+Together, through Hand in Hand: a benefit for Hurricane Relief, we raised over $62 million to help those affected by the 2017 Atlantic hurricanes.

 In the wake of a disaster, even the most basic of needs are hard to meet.
 Your Hand in Hand donations are helping provide access to food and water, including mobile food pantries, donation partnerships with food and grocery manufacturers, ensuring those in need have access to both fresh and shelf-stable foods.